Return to the essay table of contents

 Stupid, pinched ugliness and sterility fell before his unquestioned onslaught,

-And the great music returned again, first through Yehudi, then in those he gave courage to,
+And the great music returned again, first through Yehudi, then in those he gave

 The new Mozarts and Schuberts who had always been there but been afraid,